-The primary outcome for the NEBT trial is mental health and wellbeing as measured using the Me and My Feeling (M&MF) questionnaire (Deighton et al., 2012).
-M&MF is a 16-item school-based measure of child mental health, suitable for children as young as 8 years of age, covering two domains, emotional difficulties, and behavioural difficulties (Deighton et al., 2012).
-The total score for M&MF will be used as the primary outcome, with the subscales of emotional difficulties and behavioural difficulties as secondary outcomes (more detail below).
+The primary outcome for the NEBT trial is behavioural difficulties as measured using the Me and My Feeling (M&MF) questionnaire (Deighton et al., 2013).
+M&MF is a 16-item schoolbased measure of child mental health, suitable for children as young as 8 years of age, covering two domains, emotional difficulties, and behavioural difficulties (Deighton et al., 2013).
+The behavioural difficulties score for M&MF will be used as the primary outcome, with the emotional difficulties subscale as secondary outcomes.

 The NEBT programme aims to tackle the root causes of challenging behaviours by increasing social and emotional wellbeing.
 The evidence based short and medium-term outcomes detailed within the NEBT ToC relate to an increase in emotional literacy, and a decrease in violent and aggressive behaviours.
-As such, the M&MF questionnaire is the most age appropriate way to measure some of these outcomes.
+As such, the M&MF questionnaire is the most age - appropriate way to measure some of these outcomes.

 The psychometric properties of the M&MF are broadly good.
-This is demonstrated by good internal consistency (Deighton et al., 2013; Patalay et al., 2014), construct validity (Deighton et al., 2013), convergent validity with the subscales of the SDQ (Deighton et al., 2013) and good discriminant validity (Deigton et al., 2013).
+This is demonstrated by good internal consistency (Deighton et al., 2013; Patalay et al., 2014), construct validity (Deighton et al., 2013), convergent validity with the subscales of the SDQ (Deighton et al., 2013) and good discriminant validity (Deighton et al., 2013).